-As the United Nations reflects on the future of global development and the post-2015 agenda, access to information must be recognised as critical to supporting governments to achieve development goals, and enabling citizens to make informed decisions to improve their own lives.
+As the United Nations reflects on the future of global development and its post-2015 agenda, access to information must be recognised as critical to supporting governments to achieve development goals, and enabling citizens to make informed decisions to improve their own lives.
 IFLA believes that high-quality library and information services help guarantee that access.

-Through UN agency sessions, the WSIS+10 review process, and Member State consultations, IFLA is engaged with its members, civil society and the development community to advocate for access to information to be included in the post-2015 development agenda.
+Through UN agency sessions, the WSIS+10 review process, and Member State consultations, IFLA is engaged with its members, civil society and the development community to advocate for access to information to be included in the post-2015 UN development agenda.
 The post-2015 framework will succeed the Millennium Development Goals (MDGs) and set the agenda for development for at least the next decade.
 The responsibility to reduce poverty, exclusion and inequality, build accountable public institutions, and achieve sustainability will be shared by all countries.

 As all libraries actively support development, all libraries have a stake in the agenda.